 The volume tracks dictates how loud the current channel should play.
 This volume is combined with volume envelope by multiplication (50% volume track x 50% envelope volume = 25% total volume).
 It is much more efficient to use volume envelopes wherever possible and only use volume tracks to control the global volume of the song.

-Vibrato depth & speed.
+Vibrato depth & speed

 Vibrato depth and speed are used to add vibrato to a portion of the song without having to bother creating a new instrument.
-Please note that vibrato will temporarely override any pitch envelope on the current instrument.
+Please note that vibrato will temporarily override any pitch envelope on the current instrument.
 When vibrato is disabled (by setting depth or speed, or both to zero), the instrument will essentially have no pitch envelope until a new note is played.